Data governance best practices: 6 steps to a better strategy

 4. Capturing feedback through automated workflow processes

-For example, when one of Collibra’s technology customers in California started with data governance, it began by defining ownership, roles and responsibilities; defining business data definitions; and applying workflow processes to include data stewards in the change management process.
+For example, when one of Collibra’s technology customers in California started with their data governance initiatives, it began by defining ownership when assembling their data governance team, roles and responsibilities; defining business data definitions; and applying workflow processes to include data stewards in the change management process.

 In the end, it established a robust data governance organization supporting an ongoing program.
 The company used Collibra as the system of engagement for managing all definitions and executing control processes, such as onboarding, approvals and capturing of feedback.